School of the Woods

-School of the Woods is an independent, non-sectarian, Texas non-profit corporation.
+School of the Woods is an independent, nonsectarian, nonprofit corporation.

 In addition to its academic curricula, the school offers athletic and performing arts programs such as basketball, volleyball, soccer, instrumental music, dance, and drama.

 Location

 The main office mailing address is 1321 Wirt Road, Houston, Texas 77055.
 While the school has a Houston address, the school campus straddles Wirt Road, with the high school on the property in Spring Branch and within the Houston city limits, and the other buildings inside the city limits of Hilshire Village.

 History

 School of the Woods was founded by Dr. Ernest Wood and his wife Hilda Wood who was also a scholar and writer.
 The first class for pre-Kindergarten began in September 1962.
 The original classes served early childhood.
 Elementary and upper elementary were added as the school grew.
 A middle school with 7th and 8th grades was added in 1984.
 In the Fall of 1999 a high school was added with the first graduating class in the Fall of 2003.